 21Do residents have a voice in decision-making?

 Yes.
 The Wright Center is very responsive to resident needs.
 Our program directors strongly advocate for resident issues.
-Not only do residents have an opportunity to voice their concerns at monthly RAP sessions, they may bring issues to their mentors at any time.
+Not only do residents have an opportunity to voice their concerns at monthly RAP sessions, but they may also bring issues to their mentors at any time.
 Additionally, chief residents and resident leaders have the opportunity to participate in GMEC board meetings and lead resident wellness initiatives.

 22Do you have an Observership Program?